Frequently Asked Questions

 What services do we provide?

-Staff provide assistance identifying and accessing funding for a range of projects, carry out business plans, community action plans, options studies and a wide range of services for RSLs and voluntary and community groups they work with.
+Staff provide a variety of support to community’s such as assistance identifying and accessing funding for a range of projects, carry out business plans, community action plans, options studies, a wide range of services for RSLs and voluntary and community groups they work with, offer energy advice, and take part in heritage projects.
 See more on the What We Do page.